Pre-Professional FAQ

 What are application submission services?

-Most allopathic medical, osteopathic medical, dental, pharmacy, and veterinary schools require the submission of application materials via a web-based service.
+Most professional health care schools require the submission of application materials via a web-based service.
 Applicants should consult the web page of all schools they wish to apply to be certain they are meeting all requirements for admission and are submitting credentials properly.
+These services also connect with the faculty who will write your letters of recommendation.

 Profession Submission Service

-Allopathic Medicine American Medical College Application Service (AMCAS)
+Allopathic Medicine (M.D.)
+American Medical College Application Service (AMCAS)

 Dental Associated American Dental Schools Application Service (AADSAS)

-Osteopathic Medicine American Association of Colleges of Osteopathic Medicine (AACOM)
+Osteopathic Medicine (D.O.)
+American Association of Colleges of Osteopathic Medicine (AACOM)

 Pharmacy Pharmacy College Application Service (PharmCAS)